jli198/ssw565/README.md

 **Participation:** Graded Discussions are required for participation.
 The discussion for each week is due at each Friday noon. </br>
 **Homework:** Homework are assigned each week.
 The homework is due midnight on the day before each week live class meeting. </br>
-**Exams:** Midterm and Final exams are required.
-Both are open-book, take home exam.
+**Exam:** Final exam is required.
+It is an open-book, take home exam.

 ## TECHNOLOGY REQUIREMENTS